ebezzam/python-dev-tips/README.rst

     git push origin X.X.X

-On `GitHub <https://github.com/ebezzam/python-dev-tips/tags>`__ set the new tag by (1) clicking  (the rightmost) "..." and selecting "Create release" and (2) at the bottom pressing "Publish release".
+On `GitHub <https://github.com/ebezzam/python-dev-tips/tags>`__ set the new tag
+by:

+#.
+Clicking (the rightmost) "..." dropdown menu.
+#.
+Selecting "Create release".
+#.
+At the bottom pressing "Publish release".

 TODO